-FSCJ has partnered with Health Advocate to provide Student Assistance Program services, a resource to assist with drug education.
-Health Advocate provides support through in-person counseling, 24/7 telephonic support, and connection to community resources.
-Online services provide numerous articles and informative sources regarding drug education are also available.
+FSCJ has partnered with Health Advocate which provides Employee and Student Assistance Program services.
+Health Advocate offers confidential counseling and/ or crisis intervention service, in addition to support for personal and work/life issues.
+Support is provided through in-person counseling, 24/7 telephone support, and connection to community resources.
+Online services providing numerous articles, videos, and informative sources regarding drug education are also available.
+These confidential services are free to Florida State College at Jacksonville students and employees.